-360 cameras haven’t had the revolutionary success story their makers were hoping for, but there are a few models that stand out and continue to push the format format., a compact, dual-lens model that uses 360 not for sharing immersive content, but for creating better fixed-frame video (that is, traditional “flat” video).
+360 cameras haven’t had the revolutionary success story their makers were hoping for, but there are a few models that stand out and continue to push the format format.
+Our pick for the best 360 cam is the, a compact, dual-lens model that uses 360 not for sharing immersive content, but for creating better fixed-frame video (that is, traditional “flat” video).
 It comes with an easy to use app that lets you reframe content on the fly and share it to social media as quickly as possible.
 In fact, of the hundreds of cameras we’ve reviewed — 360 or otherwise — the Rylo has the best mobile editing app of them all.

 360 may have started as a gimmick, but cameras like the Rylo are showing that there is a real consumer application for it.
 There are other 360 cams worth considering, though.
 The GoPro Fusion produces extremely clean stitching if you have the patience for it, and the slim Ricoh Theta will easily fit in just about any pocket.
 Here are the best 360 cameras you can buy right now.

 |GoPro Fusion||The best high-end 360 camera||3.5 out of 5 stars|